Sho-Shoo/stop-detection-optimization-edm23/README.md

 ### Using conda

-Easiest way is to install dependencies using Anaconda and pip:
+The easiest way is to install dependencies using Anaconda and pip:

 ```bash
 conda create -n param_sweep python=3